alicezwatson/bias-in-ai-art/README.md

 Each set of 4<sup>[1](https://github.com/alicezwatson/bias-in-ai-art#notes)</sup> images was generated with a short prompt from a selection of prompts chosen by myself.
 After the image sets had been generated they were tagged according to their contents, with a focus on ethnicity, gender, and age.
 Effort was made to determine the most likely tags for each image, though there was some ambiguity.

-### Hypothesis
+### Initial Hypothesis
-Generators will produce images in line with commonly held biases:
+Generators will produce images in line with commonly held biases, for example:

-    1. Terms associated with higher socioeconomic class will produce images with more white and male characters.
+    1. Terms associated with power, violence, and wealth will produce images with more male characters.
-    2. Terms associated with lower socioeconomic class will produce images with more minority and female characters.
+    2. Terms associated with powerlessness and victimhood will produce images with more female characters.
-    3. Terms associated with power will produce images with more male characters.
+    3. Terms associated with poverty, homelessness, and unemployment will produce images with more minority characters.

 ### About the generators